 In June 2021, in response to the new Presidential Administration's executive order directing federal agencies to review certain environmental regulations (January 2021 Executive Order), the USFWS and the NMFS released a plan to initiate rulemaking to revise, rescind, or reinstate five ESA regulations finalized by the prior administration.
-The agencies announced that they intend to rescind regulations that revised the USFWS's process for considering exclusions from critical habitat designations, rescind the regulatory definition of habitat, revise regulations for listing species and designating critical habitat, revise regulations for species listed as threatened under the ESA.
-As described in Part II, Item 7 - "MD&A - Environmental Issues" in the 2020 Annual Report, these ESA regulations could impact the timing and feasibility of the HCC relicensing project and the Gateway West and Boardman-to-Hemingway transmission projects and other infrastructure, which could lead to substantially higher construction, permitting, and licensing costs and could delay construction.
+The agencies announced that they intend to rescind regulations that revised the USFWS's process for considering exclusions from critical habitat designations, rescind the regulatory definition of habitat, revise regulations for listing species and designating critical habitat, revise regulations for interagency cooperation, and reinstate certain protections for species listed as threatened under the ESA.
+On October 26, 2021, the USFWS and NMFS proposed new rules to remove exclusions for certain territory subject to critical habitat designations and to rescind the prior administration's regulatory definition of habitat.
+As described in Part II, Item 7 - "MD&A - Environmental Issues" in the 2020 Annual Report, these ESA regulations could impact the timing and feasibility of the HCC relicensing project and the Gateway West and Boardman-to-Hemingway transmission projects and other infrastructure projects, which could lead to substantially higher construction, permitting, and licensing costs and could delay construction.